 We describe Ably as a realtime data delivery platform.
 But there is quite a bit of confusion around what ‘realtime’ actually means and whether this is any different from the web as we know it, but faster.

 Is realtime a ‘thing’?
 Is it a trend?
 Is it an identifiable set of technologies or experiences?
 Could it even be a paradigm shift?!

-In this two part article we will look first at what realtime means and Part 2 gives examples of realtime digital experiences now and what we can expect in the future.
+In this two-part series we will look first at what realtime means and Part 2 gives examples of realtime digital experiences now and what we can expect in the future.

 The realtime web, or realtime data, is not Titanic sinking in real time…